 Fill popover cups halfway with batter.
 Make sure that you pour an even amount in all cups.

 I love this grand popover pan from Nordic Ware.
 It may cost more than the normal popover pan, but it makes the perfect popover and they don’t stick to the pan.
 The pan is made of cast iron, so it cooks up the popovers evenly.
 I’ve had mine for 3 years now and I use it at least once a week, if not more, and it’s still looks brand new.
 If you find yourself making popovers quite often, then I would invest in a good quality popover pan.
 For those of you that are local, Sur La Table carries this brand.Put the pan in the oven and bake the popovers at 450 degrees for 15-17 minutes until they begin to brown and rise.
+I usually set my timer for 16 minutes and that seems to be the prefect time in my oven.

 Do not open the oven door during baking, as this will cause the popovers to deflate.